 All dates and timetables are listed in the programme handbooks of individual programmes.

-By two hour written examination (worth 80%) and practical coursework portfolio (worth 20%).
+By three hour written examination (worth 80%) and practical coursework portfolio (worth 20%).

 - Programming Language Explorations by Ray Toal, Rachel Rivera, Alexander Schneider, and Eileen Choe.
 Chapman and Hall/CRC.
 2016.
 ISBN 9781498738460

 - Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages by Bruce A. Tate.
 Pragmatic Bookshelf.
 2010.
 ISBN 978-1934356593

 - 97 Things Every Programmer Should Know: Collective Wisdom from the Experts edited by Kevin Henney.
 O'Reilly Media.
 2010.
 ISBN 978-0596809485

 - Programming Language Pragmatics by Michael L. Scott.
 3rd Edition.
 Morgan Kaufmann Publishers.
 2009.
 ISBN 978-0123745149

 - Programming Languages by Allen B. Tucker and Robert Noonan.
 2nd Edition.
 McGraw-Hill.
 2007.
 ISBN 978-0071254397